dmleong/manager-resources/README.md

 - What we worked on since the last standup
 - What we're currently working on

-On Wednesdays, we have async stand up where status is communicated via Slack in the #camps-standup channel.
+On Wednesdays, we have async stand up where status is communicated via Slack.

 All members of the team are expected to attend.